KeremAyoz/smart-room/README.md

 # SmartRoom

 Multi-platform IoT Application that controls various devices in a room.
-It uses Arduino Yun and Raspberry Pi to control devices locally.
+It uses Arduino Yun and Raspberry Pi to control room locally.
 Desktop app can be used to control the room remotely.

 Desktop app can receive voice commands to control devices in the room.
-IBM Watson Servives are used in that project.
+IBM Watson Services are used in that project.

 ## Demo